 Like flying over any coastal city, seeing Sydney by seaplane is an absolute treat for the eyes.

-As the first whirring of the engines sound and you wear your old-fashioned olive coloured headphones, it feels like you’re in a scene from a 1940s movie.
+As the first whirring of the engines sound and you wear your old-fashioned olive-colored headphones, it feels like you’re in a scene from a 1940s movie.

 As we took off we couldn’t hear anything and started giggling like kids as the tight little seats and plane wobbled out of Rose Bay.